ava-labs/avalanche-bridge-resources/README.md

 3. The `chainlinkFeedAddress` field must refer to the token/ETH Chainlink price feed.
 4. If your token has a Rinkeby feed, we strongly encourage you to add your token to the token_list.test.json configuration.
 5. The template used for token deployments on the Avalanche C-Chain can be found in the `SmartContracts/` directory.
 If your project requires additional features, please contact the Ava Labs team.
-6. It is important to note that the `nativeContractAddress` refers to the contract on Ethereum mainnnet.
+6. It is important to note that the `nativeContractAddress` refers to the contract on Ethereum mainnet.
 Once a token is added to the bridge, the Avalanche C-Chain address will be added to the `avalanche_contract_address.json` file.

 ### Avalanche C-Chain Contract Addresses
 1. All tokens that are supported by the bridge have their Avalanche C-Chain contract address listed within the `avalanche_contract_address.json` file.